caz002/cse15l-lab-reports/lab-report-3.md

      32         leaders in the field will generate excitement and expectations, even though much of what is
 ```
 ### Example 3:
+Once previewing the file, you can also type the line number + `g` to skip to that line in the file, which is a helpful tool when used in combination with the `-N` command.

 -Input:

 -Output:
 ## 2) `-p`
 ### Example 1: